ethpm/ethpm-spec/README.md

 ## Use Cases

 The following use cases were considered during the creation of this specification.
+Each use case builds on the previous ones.

 ### Stand Alone Package with Reusable Code